 In addition to the General Requirements for a Degree listed in the current College Catalog, candidates for the Associate in Engineering Science Degree must complete at least 61 credit hours of TRANSFER CREDIT (TC) courses with the following requirements, maintaining an overall grade point average of 2.00.
 All students must complete the specific degree requirements in effect for the AES degree according to the Catalog of Record listed in their academic records.
-For further information regarding Catalog of Record, see page 28 of the current College Catalog.
+For further information, see Catalog of Record on page 31.

-- ENGLISH/COMMUNICATION: (6 credit hours) ENGL 110 and 3 additional credit hours from ENGL 111, COMM 110 or COMM 212 - SOCIAL SCIENCE/HUMANITIES/FINE ARTS: (12 credit hours, a minimum of one course must be taken in a social science and a minimum of one course must be taken in the humanities/fine arts.) - SOCIAL SCIENCE:
+- A. ENGLISH/COMMUNICATION: (6 credit hours) ENGL 110 and 3 additional credit hours from ENGL 111, COMM 110 or COMM 212 - B. SOCIAL SCIENCE/HUMANITIES/FINE ARTS: (12 credit hours, a minimum of one course must be taken in a social science and a minimum of one course must be taken in the humanities/fine arts.) - 1.
+SOCIAL SCIENCE: